 Exiting Public Systems

-Too often, people are discharged from public system — like child welfare, prison, or a hospital — into homelessness.
-Exiting public systems is a risk factor for homelessness, but one that can be mitigated through adequate discharge planning that includes access to housing and supports.
-This is a key part of systems prevention, one of the three pillars of homelessness prevention.
+Too often, people are discharged from a public system — like child welfare, prison, or a hospital — into homelessness.
+Involvement with public systems is a risk factor for homelessness, but one that can be mitigated through adequate discharge and transition planning that includes access to housing and supports.
+This is a key part of systems prevention, one of the five categories associated with homelessness prevention.

-This collection brings together practical resources that practitioners can use to advise their discharge planning.
-It is broken down by system, because the needs of an adult leaving prison are not the same as those of a young person aging out of foster care.
+This collection offers practical resources to guide practitioners in implementing adequate transition plans.
+It is organized by system, recognizing that the needs of an adult exiting prison differ significantly from those of a young person aging out of foster care.
 If you are aware of any additional resources that would fit in this collection, please contact us.

 Exiting the Prison System